-It is the combined decision of the trainee and their supervisor to determine what activities should be planned and recorded for submission for assessment in the e-portfolio.
+It is the combined decision of you and your supervisor to determine what activities should be planned and recorded for submission for assessment in the e-portfolio.

-In developing a plan for the evidence of activity that will be submitted into the e-portfolio, the trainee and supervisor may wish to consider:
+In developing a plan for the evidence of activity that will be submitted into the e-portfolio, you and your supervisor may wish to consider:

 - Trainees and their supervisors should ensure that the e-portfolio contains sufficient evidence of proficiency to enable a third party to make a confident judgement about the trainee’s fitness to progress, or, at the end of the five-years, their fitness to practise.
 This means that the evidence should be of sufficient depth and breadth to be convincing.

-The table below is for guidance only, showing three possible approaches to a Year 1 work based assessment plan:
+The table below is for guidance only and shows three possible approaches to a Year 1 work based assessment plan.

 |HSST Trainee||Workplace-based assessment activity in Year 1||Comments|